 A Kiss in Budapest

-- Design company: Hungarian Fashion and Design Agency
+- Design Team: Hungarian Fashion and Design Agency’s creative team

 - Curator: Éva Olasz

 - Supporting Body: Hungarian Fashion and Design Agency